 Check the manufacturer's directions for exact instructions on engaging the loopback function.
 This may be called "local" or "DTE" loopback.
-Move both loopback switches on the DXR.1 to the normal (down) position.
-This allows the CSU/DSU or Terminal Adapter to control the testing.
+Move both of the loopback switches on the DXP.1 to the normal (down) position.
+This allows the Terminal Adapter or CSU/DSU to control the testing.